simeononsecurity/simeononsecurity.ch/content/articles/printers-demystified_-how-to-solve-the-most-common-printing-issues/index.en.md

 Keep in mind that the actual print speed may vary depending on factors such as the complexity of the document and the printer settings.

-In conclusion, when choosing the right printer for your needs, considering the print speed is crucial.
+Wrapping up, when choosing the right printer for your needs, considering the print speed is crucial.
 It is also important to evaluate other factors to ensure that the printer aligns with your requirements and provides optimal performance.

 Troubleshooting Common Printing Issues
 --------------------------------------